s271/win_convnet/README.md

 Windows x64

-Cuda SDK 4.2 (will not work for 5.0, for 5.0 port look to original project commentaries or Wyvernbai blog http://www.asiteof.me/archives/50, site down at the moment)
+Cuda SDK 4.2 (will not work for 5.0, for 5.0 port look to original project commentaries or Wyvernbai blog http://www.asiteof.me/archives/50)

-Visual Studio 2008 or later with x64 support(x64 is not installed by defult in VS, may require installation update)
+Visual Studio 2008 or later with x64 support(x64 is not installed by defult in VS, may require installation update).

 Python 2.7 64bit; Neither Python 3.*, nor Python compiled for 32 bits will not work